 But that is not the end of the story.
 For some types of EU law – Regulations, like the General Data Protection Regulation (GDPR) – once adopted, the law enters force on a single date and with the exact same wording in all EU countries.
 But Directives are different – once adopted by the EU, national governments have a set amount of time (18 months in the case of NIS2) to incorporate or “transpose” the Directive into their national law.
 This transposition provides some discretion to the national governments to implement the law as they see fit.
 If the law is adopted in mid-2022, we would therefore expect to see the law in force across the EU by early 2024.

-Finally, one of the roles of the European Commission is to ensure that EU law is properly enforced – if they think that is not the case, they can call for a government to make changes to their implementation and ultimately, if still unsatisfied, can take the case to the European Court of Justice.
+Finally, one of the roles of the European Commission is to ensure that EU law, once adopted, is properly enforced – if they think that is not the case, they can call for a government to make changes to their implementation and ultimately, if still unsatisfied, can take the case to the European Court of Justice.

 What are the BC’s concerns?